Functional near-infrared spectroscopy: Frequency domain [citation needed]

-Time domain
+Time domain [citation needed]

 Time domain (TD) system introduces a short NIR pulse with a pulse length usually in the order of picoseconds—around 70 ps.
 Through time-of-flight measurements, photon path-length may be directly observed by dividing resolved time by the speed of light.
 Information about hemodynamic changes can be found in the attenuation, decay, and time profile of the back-scattered signal.
 For this photon-counting technology is introduced, which counts 1 photon for every 100 pulses to maintain linearity.
 TD-fNIRS does have a slow sampling rate as well as a limited number of wavelengths.
 Because of the need for a photon-counting device, high-speed detection, and high-speed emitters, time-resolved methods are the most expensive and technically complicated.

-TD-based devices are totally immobile, space-consuming, the most difficult to make, costliest, hugest, and heaviest.
-Even so, they have the highest depth sensitivity and are capable of presenting most accurate values of baseline hemoglobin concentration and oxygenation.
+TD-based devices have the highest depth sensitivity and are capable of presenting most accurate values of baseline hemoglobin concentration and oxygenation.

 Diffuse correlation spectroscopy

-Diffuse correlation spectroscopy (DCS) systems use localized gradients in light attenuation to determine absolute ratios of oxy-Hb and deoxy-Hb.
-Using a spatial measurement, DCS systems do not require knowledge of photon path-length to make this calculation, however measured concentrations of oxy-Hb and deoxy-Hb are relative to the unknown coefficient of scattering in the media.
-This technique is most commonly used in cerebral oxymetry systems that report a Tissue Oxygenation Index (TOI) or Tissue Saturation Index (TSI).

-System design

-At least two open-source fNIRS models are available online: